-Continue reading “Outlining Creature of Three: The Silence of Simplicity”
+Continue reading “Outlining Creature of Three: The Layers of a Hardened Huntress”

 It was a race to kill the beasts before they could be caught.
 Before her mother could steal their souls for magic.
 But when Glyn’s beloved father falls into the realm of the beasts, her only ally is the beast she has sworn to kill, the creature that could cement her mother’s reign of terror–the Creature of Three that betrayed her as a child.

 Continue reading “Pausing Soal: Letting Book-Making also Be Soul-Making”

 Her mother was just a sketch of fading white.
 “Please,” Soal said, putting her free hand out.
 “Come.”

 Soal shook her head, tears filling her eyes.
 “I cannot know,” she choked out.
 “I do not know what you are.
 But I do know that you are the one who first showed me that I was . . . unwhole.”
 She reached her hand out further. ”You are the one who taught me my name.”
 Her hand slid through her mother’s ghostly hand.
 “You are still someone to me.”

 Did you listen to them?
 Arro asked wildly.
 Did you . . . eat?

 Soal hid her face on the pallet.
 Tears spilled onto the cloth, and she clutched herself, as if that would keep the memories from spilling out, too.
 A million memories rose at her throat like a word that wished to be spoken.
 A million memories of blue-lit voices, tender, flickering hands, and a vision of the home they–and she–had been severed from.